-The World Health Organization estimates there are around 35 MILLION, and many are children.
+The World Health Organization estimates there are around 35 MILLION people who have lost a leg, and many are children.
 That’s four times the entire population of Virginia!
 Over 80 percent of them are in developing nations where they often cannot afford a prosthetic device.

 Think about a child never walking again.
 Michael Mabry and some friends thought about it a lot.
 Then they decided to do something about it.